-These cinnamon roll biscuits are sinfully delicious, which just means they have lots of butter, sugar and cream cheese.
+These cinnamon rolls are sinfully delicious, which just means they have lots of butter, sugar and cream cheese.
 But who’s counting calories when you’re hanging out with friends and family?

 Cinnamon rolls don’t have to be hard and they don’t have to take all day to make either.
-These cinnamon roll biscuits take just a little longer than regular biscuits, with no yeast and therefore no additional rise time.
+These cinnamon rolls take just a little longer than regular biscuits, with no yeast and therefore no additional rise time.
 And they’re so, so good.

 I use my buttermilk biscuit recipe and add a little cream cheese and a little brown sugar.
 Mix the dry ingredients together then work in the cream cheese and butter.